Mikkel Svane: Career

 After college, Svane started a business creating stereograms.
 He authored a book and created software to help others make stereograms themselves.
 Svane also created a website for free news and event listings called Forum.dk.
 Forum.dk was purchased by a newspaper, but Svane retained ownership of the software that ran it.

 The Forum.dk software became the basis of Caput A/S, a startup Svane created in 1996 that sold software to run the websites of media companies.
 Caput went out of business as a result of the crash following the dot-com bubble.
 In 2002, Svane got his first traditional job when he was recruited as General Manager at a German business consulting firm called Materna.
 He left that position in the Summer of 2005 and started doing his own freelance consulting work.

 Svane was in his mid-30s when he founded Zendesk with two of his friends, Alexander Aghassipour and Morten Primdahl.
 Initially, the founders funded the company themselves, while working consulting gigs on the side.
-They developed the software in Svane's apartment in Copenhagen, Denmark.
+They developed the software in Svane's apartment in Copenhagen, Denmark, using an old door as a desk to work upon, which later hung in the Zendesk headquarters as the original 'Zen desk'.
+Svane later said that he became CEO in 2007 because the other two co-founders were busy writing code.

 Svane moved the company to California in 2009.
 Svane led the company's ongoing expansion and its initial public offering in 2014.
 In 2014, Svane published a book about his life and starting Zendesk called "Startupland: How Three Guys Risked Everything to Turn an Idea into a Global Business."
 The book details Svane's early work creating the company and raising venture capital.
 In June 2022, Zendesk was acquired by a group of investment firms including Hellman & Friedman and Permira, in a deal that valued Zendesk at $10.2 billion.
 On November 28, 2022, Svane stepped down as CEO of Zendesk.